Skip to main content

 Configuration Schema

-import {KubernetesServiceConfigSchema} from '@tokenring-ai/kubernetes';
+import { KubernetesServiceConfigSchema } from '@tokenring-ai/kubernetes';

-const configSchema = KubernetesServiceConfigSchema;
+const schema = KubernetesServiceConfigSchema;

 Schema Definition:

-clusterName: z.string(), // Required: Cluster identifier
+clusterName: z.string(),

-namespace: z.string().default("default"), // Optional: Target namespace
+namespace: z.string().default("default"),

-token: z.string().optional(), // Optional: Authentication token
+token: z.string().optional(),

-clientCertificate: z.string().optional(), // Optional: Client certificate
+clientCertificate: z.string().optional(),

-caCertificate: z.string().optional(), // Optional: CA certificate
+caCertificate: z.string().optional(),

 });